-Furthermore, management is informed about the current development of the allocation of the capital base on a monthly basis.
+Furthermore, the Board of Management is informed about the current development of the allocation of the capital base on a monthly basis.
 The regulatory capital requirement that is compliant with the CRR is used for this capital allocation and monitoring.